 Enter the name of your business.
 This is the name of your headless project on Wix.
 The CLI creates a Wix Headless project for you with this name.
 This project is added to your Wix sites list.

 Choose an initial template for your project.
-Learn more about the available templates.
+For a list of available templates, see Wix CLI for Headless Templates.

 Choose the directory where you want to create your local project files.
-The CLI has generates the local code files for your project in a directory with the package name you chose.
+The CLI generates the local code files for your project in a directory with the name you chose.

-After the CLI finishes generating your headless site, you can choose whether to publish it now.
-If you select Yes, the CLI builds and publishes your site, and gives you the site URL.
-If you select No, you can publish later by building and releasing your project.
+After the CLI finishes generating your headless project, the CLI builds and publishes your site, and gives you the site URL.

 Navigate to your project directory: